corsix/polyfill-glibc/docs/Command_line_options.md

 Takes as an argument a glibc version, for example `--target-glibc=2.17`.
 The action identifies all dependencies that the file has on glibc functions and variables newer than the specified version, and employs [various strategies](How_does_polyfill_glibc_work.md) to remove those dependencies.

-Note that `--target-glibc` is currently only implemented for x86_64 files.
+Note that `--target-glibc` is currently only implemented for x86_64 files and aarch64 files.
 If other architectures are of interest to you, open a GitHub issue so that we can gauge interest.

 If there are any strong dependencies that `--target-glibc` cannot remove, then it'll fail and report the problematic dependencies, for example: